Gabriel-Wright/User-Management-Technical-Exercise/README.md

 dotnet run
 ```

-Working in the Developer environment - these two different projects should connect.
+Working in the Developer Environment - these two different projects should connect.

 ## Production Environment -- LONGER SETUP